michall-m/flame-basics/README.md

 We will base our case study on examples provided in the [Flame Repository](https://github.com/cisco-open/flame).
 Specifically, we will focus on the Med-MNIST example [Med-MNIST](https://github.com/cisco-open/flame/tree/main/examples/medmnist) in our prototype.
 Since Machine Learning is not within the scope of this course, we will not modify any of the Python code that implements the actual ML tasks.
 Instead, we will demonstrate the mechanisms of the FLAME framework using special functions such as aggregate, distribute, fetch, and upload, which we will describe later.
 Additionally, we will implement our own functions that operate on nodes for a simple example.
 Furthermore, we will create a few examples with our own topologies described in Topology Abstraction Graphs (TAGs).

 ## 4. Solution architecture
 Based on the case study concept, we present a solution architecture.
 Our TAG topology consists of three worker nodes (roles), one in the United States, Europe, and Asia which are then connected to the master node (central role).
-To better understand how TAG work and are build let us introduce some theoretical background about roles and channel, nucleus elements of TAGs.
+To better understand how TAGs work and are build let us introduce some theoretical background about roles and channel, nucleus elements of TAGs.

 A channel is an undirected edge between a pair of roles.
 It is an abstraction for communication backend or protocols.